Victorian Interior Design Ideas

 Ornate elegance.
 Detailed moldings, patterned wallpaper, antique furnishings.

 Victorian interior design spans the reign of Queen Victoria (1837-1901) and reflects an era obsessed with decoration, craftsmanship, and displaying prosperity.
 Rooms were layered with pattern upon pattern: floral wallpaper, patterned rugs, embroidered cushions, printed curtains — all in the same room.
 Furniture was dark, heavy, and ornately carved with turned legs and tufted upholstery.
 Colors were deep and saturated: burgundy, forest green, navy, plum, and gold.
 Architectural details defined the spaces — crown molding, ceiling medallions, wainscoting, picture rails, and ornate fireplace mantels.
 Modern Victorian design keeps the best elements (the moldings, the rich colors, the layered textiles) while editing out the stuffiness.
 A Victorian room done well today feels collected and sophisticated, like a well-traveled person's library.
 The challenge is editing.
 Full Victorian can feel cluttered and dark.
 The solution is picking your battles: go heavy on architectural details and restrained on furniture and accessories.
+Modern Victorian — keeping the moldings and wallpaper but lightening the palette — is the most livable version of the style today.

 Victorian design in every room